Na navigaci | Klávesové zkratky

 }

-From the outside, the property behaves exactly like in the first example – we read and write directly to $person->age.
-However, the hook gives us complete control over what happens during the write operation.
+The beauty lies in its simplicity – from the outside, the property behaves exactly like before.
+You can read and write directly through $person->age, but now you have complete control over what happens during the write operation.
+And that's just scratching the surface!

 class Person